brettz9/eslint-plugin-query/README.md

     for a `ReturnStatement` with `string` to get the return type.
 1. Allow dir/file glob at beginning of selector, e.g., `docs/** IfStatement`
 1. Could use [`es-file-traverse`](https://github.com/brettz9/es-file-traverse)
-    to limit queries to those that are visited by imports.
+    to limit queries to those that are visited by imports (including with "Other interesting use cases" below).
 1. Add separate rules (all supporting range queries) for semver-aware `@since` or `@version`, integer-aware `@variation`, (and date-aware abilities for tags indicated in options (e.g., if one defined `@date`).